mills5/prime-permadeath-patcher/README.md

 - USA v1.1 (Disc 0, Revision 1)

-- Korean   (Disc 0, Revision 48)

 The European, Japanese, and USA v1.2 releases are not currently supported.

-This patcher will work with your randomized, widescreen modded, etc ISO.
+This patcher will work with .isos that already have other mods, randomizers, patches, etc installed.

 ## How To Use ##

 ### GUI (Windows only) ###

 1. Run `prime-permadeath-patcher.exe`.
 2. Select the .iso file you wish to patch or unpatch.
+The program will automatically detect if the patches are already installed.
 3. Follow the on-screen instructions.

 ### Command Line ###

-`prime-permadeath-patcher <input .iso filename> <option>`

-Options:

-`-check`	Check if the patch is installed or not.

-`-patch`	Install the patch.

-`-unpatch`	Uninstall the patch.
+`prime-permadeath-patcher <.iso file> <install/remove permadeath...
+1|0> <install/remove no-saving...
+1|0>`

+Example Usage:

+Install Permadeath Patch Only, Don't Disable Saves

+`prime-permadeath-patcher metroid_prime.iso 1 0`

+Install Permadeath Patch AND Disable Saves

+`prime-permadeath-patcher metroid_prime.iso 1 1`

+Uninstall All Patches / Revert To Vanilla

-Example: `prime-permadeath-patcher metroid_prime.iso -patch`
+`prime-permadeath-patcher metroid_prime.iso 0 0`